felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 # API Design

-This guide uses API to refer to the interface of a package, module, class and function.
+This guide uses the term "API" to refer to the interface of a package, module, class or function.
 There are specific recommendations for each type of API but the general rules apply to all.

 ## Goals